dokwork/Mockito-Sugar/README.md

 * Implicit  conversion functions to Answers:
      ```scala
-    "Example for implicit answer" in new Mockito {
+    "Example for implicit answer" in new MockitoSugar {
         // given:
         val list: List[Int] = mock[List[Int]]
         // when: